ScilifelabDataCentre/Anubis/anubis/README.md

   errors in input; if any, then the proposal cannot be submitted.
 - `get_proposal`: Return the proposal given its identifier.
 - `get_call_user_proposal`: Return the proposal owned by the user in the call.
-- `allow_view`: Is the current user allowed to view the proposal?
-- `allow_edit`: Is the current user allowed to edit the proposal?
-- `allow_delete`: Is the current user allowed to delete the proposal?
-- `allow_submit`: Is the current user allowed to submit the proposal?
-- `allow_transfer`: Is the current user allowed to transfer the ownership of the proposal?

 ## proposals.py